AqwamCreates/DataPredict-Neural/docs/API/OperatorBlocks/StandardDeviation.md

 ```

-Sum:setParameters({dimension: number})
+StandardDeviation:setParameters({dimension: number})

 ```

 #### Parameters:

-* dimension: The dimension to sum across the tensor.
+* dimension: The dimension to StandardDeviation across the tensor.

 ## Inherited From